csiitian/Interview-Preparation/Low Level System Design/questions.md

 - Design a task planner.
 Different types of tasks are present – bug, feature and story.
 And their attributes are given. also a Sprint which is a collection of tasks.
-- [ Done ] Implement a finite state machine.
+- [Done] Implement a finite state machine.
   – The machine should have one start state and can have multiple end states.
     - It should be extensible (I should be able to add any number of states or transitions at any time)
     - I should be able to set notifications on or off for any state or for the whole state machine
-- Design a system like Jira.
+- [Done] Design a system like Jira.
 It should have the following functionalities :
     - domain.User should be able to create Task of type Story, Feature, Bugs.
 Each can have their own status.
     - Stories can further have subtasks.
     - Should be able to change the status of any task.